PALANTIR TECHNOLOGIES INC. (NY - GuruFocus.com

 Did you lose money on investments in Palantir Technologies?
 If so, please visit Palantir Technologies Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Nov.
-01, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Palantir Technologies Inc. (“Palantir” or the “Company”) (: PLTR) between February 16, 2021 and May 6, 2022, inclusive (the “Class Period”).
-The lawsuit was filed in the United States District Court for the District of Colorado and alleges violations of the Securities Exchange Act of 1934.
+08, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Palantir Technologies Inc. (“Palantir” or the “Company”) (: PLTR) between September 27, 2020 and August 5, 2022, inclusive (the “Class Period”), including purchases pursuant and/or traceable to the Registration Statement and Prospectus used in connection with the offer, sale, and direct listing of Palantir Class A common stock on the New York Stock Exchange beginning on or about September 30, 2020 (the “Offering”).
+The lawsuit was filed in the United States District Court for the District of Colorado and alleges violations of the Securities Act of 1933 and the Securities Exchange Act of 1934.

 Palantir builds and deploys software platforms to assist the U.S. intelligence community in counterterrorism investigations and operations.
 The Company has two operating segments, commercial and government, with the latter primarily serving agencies in the U.S. federal government and non-U.S. governments.
 Palantir also invests in so-called “marketable securities” consisting of equity securities in publicly-traded companies.